+All formal employees are captured by the Revenue Service, and 95 percent of them have a bank account.
+As the cash payments are not allowed under the scheme, individuals have to open the bank accounts.
+If an individual will not be able to open a bank account on their own, the trained personnel at the RS service centres will be able to assist them with the process.

-All formal employees are captured by the Revenue Service, and 95 percent of them have a bank account. income tax declarations for their workers in the Revenue Service online system.
-Companies required to include bank account details in the income tax declaration The employee name and bank account details provided in the income tax declaration automatically crossed-checked with There is already in place between the Revenue Service and all commercial banks on data exchange, making the reconciliation of bank accounts with commercial banks easier.
-No cash-based envisioned.
+Favouring verification process, in addition to the information submitted by the employers for the Annex B, previously submitted income tax declarations for their workers in the Revenue Service Online System are checked.
+Companies are required to include bank account details in the income tax declaration as well.
+The employee name and bank account details provided in the income tax declaration will be automatically crossed-checked with Commercial Banks.

+There is already memorandum in place between the Revenue Service, Treasury and all commercial banks on data exchange, making the reconciliation of bank accounts with commercial banks easier.
+Based on this agreement the electronic portal for exchange of information between agencies was elaborated.

+No cash-based payments envisioned.
+All payment will be conducted by SESA, PIU is not involved in the transfer procedure.
+The resources for any kind of compensation is provided by GOG, the PIU will reimbursethe paid compensation based on actual costs incurred and paid by the Agency.

+PIU will reimburse expenditures related to compensations after verification of the information based on random selection and final clearance of the application submitted by SESA.

-For one-off benefit to self-employed and informal workers, SESA develop an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
-SESA will facilitate the meetings of interagency Commission in charge of reviewing documents informal workers.
-The Committee is established based on the Ministerial Decree (SESA will make one-off payment to the identified self-employed and informal workers to the bank accounts provided by individuals (eligible self-employed individuals may not be beneficiaries of unemployment benefits for laid-off workers in subcomponent 2.2).
+2.2 For one-off benefit to self-employed and informal workers, SESA has developed an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
+The platform has been available since 21st May 2020.
+(The details of the portal is presented in Annex D).
+SESA will facilitate the meetings of Interagency Commission in charge of reviewing documents of informal workers, submitted through the platform.
+The Committee is established based on the Ministerial Decree (N01-213/ო May 21, 2020).
+SESA will make one-off payment to the identified self-employed and informal workers to the bank accounts provided by individuals within 10 days from the commission decision (eligible self-employed individuals may not be beneficiaries of unemployment benefits for laid-off workers in subcomponent 2.2).

+The compensation provided under this section will be provided in two groups – the declared self-employed and the informal workers that have not been registered in any database as entrepreneurs, however continued to receive compensation from economic activity.

+In case of the registered self-employed, these individuals will be identified by the Revenue Service and cross checked by SESA.
+SESA will also cross check that these individuals are not receiving compensation under other programs.

+For the informal workers that will not be identified by the Revenue service, but will be registered on the registration portal, SESA will request from the applicant: the bank account statement from the past three months, a document certifying payment of taxes, that will serve as the confirmation on receiving the revenue, and any other document issued by a legal entity operating in Georgia/or any municipality certifying the economic activity specified during the registration.

+The information presented in the details provided by the self-employed and informal workers will be double checked with RS data.

 No cash-based payment is envisioned.
+The details of reconciliation is provided in the Annex C

-Process chart N1: Basic procedure at the Ministry of reimbursement
+Process chart N1: Basic procedure at the Ministry of reimbursement: